The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 9 Maigret

-Maigret started as a Sherlock fork and evolved into a substantially more powerful tool.
-It scans 2,500+ platforms, includes built-in false positive detection via content analysis, and generates HTML reports with profile screenshots.
-It also extracts metadata like account creation dates and last activity timestamps where available.
-Coverage is unmatched for username searches.
+Maigret started as a fork of Sherlock and evolved into a substantially more powerful tool.
+It scans 2,500+ platforms, includes built-in false-positive detection through content analysis, and generates HTML reports with profile screenshots.
+It also extracts metadata like account creation dates and last-activity timestamps when available.
+Its coverage is unmatched for username searches.

 Pros